clawpack/pyclaw/doc/classes.rst

 ==========================================================

-A Pyclaw :class:`~pyclaw.solver.Solver` can represent many different types of solvers so here we will concentrate on a 1D, classic Clawpack type of solver.
-This solver is located in the :mod:`~pyclaw.clawpack` module.
+A Pyclaw :class:`~pyclaw.solver.Solver` can represent many different types of solvers; here we will use a 1D, classic Clawpack type of solver.
+This solver is defined in the :mod:`~pyclaw.clawpack` module.

 First we import the particular solver we want and create it with the default configuration.